Ahmed-Essam95/Flag-Detection-Engine/README.md

-# PPT Flag Checker Automation using Selenium
+# PPT Flag Checker Automation Using Selenium

-This Python automation script uses **Selenium WebDriver** to scrape customer dial information from a web application.
-It navigates through multiple pages, extracts specific service data, checks for the **PPT Flag**, and saves the results into an Excel sheet.
+This Python automation script uses **Selenium WebDriver** to scrape customer dial information from a web application, It navigates through multiple pages, extracts specific service data, checks for the **PPT Flag**, and saves the results into an Excel sheet.

 ---